LuigiBlood/sat_wave/SatellaWave/SatellaWave/readme.txt

 You can then export to binary files compatible with SNES emulators that supports them.

 As of this time of writing, the SNES emulators that supports such files are:
-- bsnes-plus v073+3 and later (in bsxdat folder)
+- bsnes-plus v074 and later (in bsxdat folder)
-- SNES9X 1.55 and later (in SatData folder by default)
+- SNES9X 1.56 and later (in SatData folder by default)

-However, the bigger files to be downloaded are only supported in development versions from LuigiBlood, so you may have to compile those versions yourself (repositories can be found at https://github.com/LuigiBlood).

 Currently supported channels:
 - Message Channel